Classes

 Senior Novice-Monday, Wednesday & Friday @ 7:00-7:50 pm

-For new members, we host ukemi-only classes on Tuesday and Thursday nights, 8:00-9:00 pm, for the first few weeks, allowing you to improve your ukemi more quickly and efficiently.
+For new members with no Judo experience, we host ukemi-only classes on Tuesday and Thursday nights, 8:00-9:30 pm, for the first few weeks, allowing you to improve your ukemi more quickly and efficiently.
 Ukemi is breakfall in Japanese.
 It is the first skill that you practice, protecting your body as you fall or get thrown.
 Our novice class will focus on teaching new members the basics of Judo.
 After a few introductory courses, you can attend our regular Seniors' class at 8:00 pm.

 Seniors’ classes (13 years old & above)